checkcheckzz/coding-questions/README.md

 [Given an array and a number k, if there exists an element arr[i] such that its duplicates lies in arr[i-k] and arr[i+k],return true, else return false](https://github.com/checkcheckzz/coding-problems/blob/master/Given%20an%20array%20and%20a%20number%20k)

+Find the largest sum of 3 integers in a row in an array

+Running average in a sliding window

+Return the duplicate indexs  equally

+Find the complement domino pairs

 [Traversal a Grid](https://github.com/checkcheckzz/coding-problems/blob/master/Traversalgrid)

 [How many carrots can the rabbit eat](https://github.com/checkcheckzz/coding-problems/blob/master/How%20many%20carrots%20can%20the%20rabbit%20eat)